dansand/Python/part2/numpy.md

 These both need to be character strings (or [strings](reference.html#string) for short), so we put them in quotes.

-When we are finished typing and press Shift+Enter, the notebook runs our command.
-Since we haven't told it to do anything else with the function's output, the notebook displays it.
-In this case,
-that output is the data we just loaded.
-By default,
-only a few rows and columns are shown
-(with `...` to omit elements when displaying big arrays).
+By default, only a few rows and columns are shown (with `...` to omit elements when displaying big arrays).
 To save space,
 Python displays numbers as `1.` instead of `1.0`